isaacnmm/pestpolicy-hugo2XX/content/posts/can-you-use-dog-shampoo-on-cats/index.md

 ###  1. Harmful Chemicals like Permethrin and Tar

-Using [dog](https://pestpolicy.com/best-dog-beds/) shampoo on cats is not a good idea because some shampoos contain chemicals that are harmful to cats.
+Using [dog](https://pestpolicy.com/best-dog-beds/)shampoo on cats is not a good idea because some shampoos contain chemicals that are harmful to cats.

 Some of these chemicals include permethrin, selenium sulfite, tea tree oils, and coal tar, etc.

-You should not use dog shampoo on cats, just like you would never use baby shampoo on a cat to avoid the [long-lasting effects](https://pestpolicy.com/can-i-use-baby-shampoo-on-my-cat/). - Some shampoos that are safe for cats include Oatmeal & Aloe Shampoo, Herbal Conditioning Hair Rinse, Honeydew Melon Pet Shampoo, and more.
+You should not use dog shampoo on cats, just like you would never use baby shampoo on a cat to avoid the [long-lasting effects](https://pestpolicy.com/can-i-use-baby-shampoo-on-my-cat/).- Some shampoos that are safe for cats include Oatmeal & Aloe Shampoo, Herbal Conditioning Hair Rinse, Honeydew Melon Pet Shampoo, and more.

 - If you have a kitten or older cat with long hair then it is best to use some type of conditioner after shampooing especially if your home is dry.